An effective symbolic execution based technique for crosschecking C and OpenCL applications involving floating point. It has also been called KLEE-FP.

 We used KLEE-CL to prove the bounded equivalence between scalar and data-parallel versions of floating-point programs and find a number of issues in a variety of open source projects that use SSE and OpenCL, including mismatches between implementations, memory errors, race conditions and a compiler bug.

-KLEE-CL (also called KLEE-FP) is available as open source on this website.
+KLEE-CL (also called KLEE-FP) is available as open source here.

 This research project is generously sponsored by the UK EPSRC through through grants EP/I012036/1 and EP/I006761/1.